rharangozo/cq-codes/README.md

 cq-codes
 ========

-utility - It contains a few tools or services (tool for whiteboard model, cq component observer) search - Components for filtered search using Solr
+Utility - It contains some tools and services (tool for whiteboard model, cq component observer) Search - Components for filtered search using Solr

 INSTALL UTILITY: